 The 2002 and later estimates also use the estimation methodology introduced in 1997, which uses a "nearest neighbor" imputation approach for non-respondents and applies employment benchmarks at a detailed MSA by three-digit industry and broad size-class level.

-The New York State Department of Labor used wage-updating factors for later time periods to further update the data to a more current time period, the first quarter of 2012.
+The New York State Department of Labor used wage-updating factors for later time periods to further update the data to a more current time period, the first quarter of 2016.
 As a result, wage-updating factors have been applied to all of the data included in these estimates.
 The updated data contained in this report are not official BLS data series and BLS has not validated them.
-These wage estimates reflect New York State ’s minimum wage of $7.25.
+These estimated wages reflect a minimum wage of $9.00 per hour, which was the New York State minimum wage in effect at the time the estimates were prepared.
 The New York State Department of Labor may adjust estimates to reflect changing economic conditions, updates, or changes in State or Federal law.

 The occupational employment and wage rates in this report are estimates derived from a sample survey.
 Two types of errors are possible in an estimate based on a sample survey -- sampling error and nonsampling error.
 Sampling error occurs because the observations are based on a sample, rather than on the entire population.
 Nonsampling error is due to response, nonresponse, and operational errors.